phyletica/pycoevolity/README.md

     git clone https://github.com/phyletica/pycoevolity.git
     cd pycoevolity
-    python setup.py install
+    pip install .

-If the last command fails with a "permission denied" error, and you have admin privileges on your computer, try:
+If the last command fails with a "permission denied" error, you can install within your home directory using:

-    sudo python setup.py install

-If you don't have admin privileges, try:

-    python setup.py install --user
+    pip install . --user

 If you use the last command, pycoevolity will be installed in a directory within your home directory.